openfga/.github/GOVERNANCE.md

 - govern OpenFGA repos
 - PR review and merging
 - curating releases
-- receive security reports, triage them, and response in accordance to the [Security Policy](https://github.com/openfga/community/security/policy)
+- receive security reports, triage them, and respond in accordance to the [Security Policy](https://github.com/openfga/community/security/policy)

 Secondary priorities involve collaborating with @product on the roadmap, user research, and iterating on the product experience.